I am writing this to provide a support blueprint for physical and holistic recovery after a miscarriage.

 I want to expand on the bodywork aspect as I know it’s the most neglected one of the 4 categories.
 We literally offer zero bodywork after the birth of a live baby, and it doesn’t even enter most people’s consciousness to offer this after a miscarriage or stillbirth.

-Symbolic rituals and objects can be powerful too.
+Symbolic rituals and objects can be powerful ways to help process your emotions.
 I had a Jizo doll, inspired by a Japanese deity for pregnancy loss, made to represent and honour the loss of my babies.
 Some people make miscarriage jewellery.
+Some of my clients have written a letter to their baby, done a letting go ritual (for example by burying something), or made a small altar with a candle.

-Loss involves shock, and I was reminded of this recently, when I gave the ritual to a friend who had been in a car crash.
+Loss involves shock, and I was reminded of this recently, when I gave a closing the bones massage to a friend who had been in a car crash.
 She wasn’t physically hurt but she was in shock.
-After the ritual she was visibly calmer, softer, and more together, and she said so herself.
+After the ritual she was visibly calmer, softer, and more together.

 After a miscarriage, and any pregnancy loss, your body will be in need of healing and nurture.
 Giving your body this space will also help you process the grief.
 It will give you a space to honour your emotions, and give your body a change to regulate to a place of relaxation and safety.